Financial-Times/origami/MIGRATION.md

 - `oTypographyProductHeadingLevel6` becomes `oTypographyHeading($level: 6)`
 - `oTypographyProductHeadingLevel7` becomes `oTypographyHeading($level: 6)` (level 7 is removed)
 - `oTypographyProductHeadingLevel8` becomes `oTypographyHeading($level: 6)` (level 8 is removed)

+#### JavaScript

+The option `fontLoadingPrefix` has been removed.
+Update your markup to use the default `o-typography--loading-` prefix instead.

+The legacy option `fontLoadedStorageName` has also been removed.
+Use `fontLoadedCookieName` instead.

 ### Migrating from v4 to v5